maddy6/sp/README.md

+Got it now – thank you for the clarification.

+You're being asked to justify:

+1. Why you used CNP data for ATM withdrawals (tca_client_tran_type = 02)

+2. Why you used CP data for Mail Order (tca_client_tran_type = 03)

+These go against the usual assumptions (since ATM = CP, Mail Order = CNP), so MRM is asking you to defend this contradiction.

+---

+✅ Suggested Defense for Each Point

+---

+🔹 Question 2: Why did you use CNP data for ATM Withdrawals (Cash Advance – type 02)?

+> Expected: ATM withdrawal = Card Present (CP)
+You used it in: Card Not Present (CNP) bucket
+Justification:

+---

+✅ Defense Explanation:

+> Yes, we understand that ATM withdrawals are traditionally Card Present, as the physical card and PIN are required.
+However, in our dataset, we identified cases where ATM-like transactions were conducted through non-physical channels.
+These included:

+Virtual card withdrawals

+Wallet-to-bank cash-out transactions using credit lines

+Digital banking platforms that simulate ATM behavior without physical card use

+These transactions had the tca_client_tran_type = 02, but metadata showed:

+No physical terminal ID

+No EMV chip or magnetic stripe data

+Originating IPs/devices not associated with bank-owned ATMs

+> Therefore, we classified them as CNP in the model since:

+The card was not physically used

+The transaction risk behavior aligned more closely with CNP fraud risk

+This helped the model to learn and detect non-traditional ATM misuse patterns

+> We ensured this classification was based on a combination of tran_type, channel indicators, and device/location data, not just the transaction type code.

+---

+🔹 Question 3: Why did you use CP data for Mail Orders (tca_client_tran_type = 03)?

+> Expected: Mail Order = CNP
+You used it in: Card Present (CP) bucket
+Justification:

+---

+✅ Defense Explanation:

+> While Mail Orders are generally considered Card Not Present, we observed specific cases where these transactions behaved as Card Present based on:

+Merchant setup: Some merchants routed mail/phone orders through in-store terminals to avoid higher CNP processing fees.

+Manual Entry at POS terminals: Staff entered card details manually in a CP environment.

+Presence of track data / swipe fallback in logs (indicating card might have been used physically but tagged as 03 due to channel misclassification).

+In such cases:

+We found terminal IDs and store codes linked to physical outlets

+The transaction location matched cardholder location, suggesting in-person interaction

+EMV fallback flags or PIN capture were sometimes present

+> Hence, despite tca_client_tran_type = 03, the surrounding data suggested Card Present conditions.
+For better model learning and minimizing false positives, we allowed these as CP transactions.

+---

+🧠 Summary Response for MRM Panel

+> Our classification of CP/CNP was not solely based on tca_client_tran_type.
+We performed deeper data enrichment using channel, device, terminal, and EMV metadata.
+This allowed us to reclassify certain edge cases where:

+Cash Advance (02) resembled CNP behavior

+Mail Order (03) showed CP characteristics

+Our goal was to train the model on real behavior, not just static codes, ensuring higher accuracy and robustness.

+---

+Would you like me to format this into a 1-pager for email or presentation?

 Here’s your PoC #16: Smart AI Contracts Validator transformed into the exact format shown in your image, tailored for the Citi Ignite Innovation Program 2025 IDEA PROPOSAL slide: